 Clinical trials evaluate the efficacy and safety of medicines and medical devices.
 They are essential steps in bringing effective new medicines and treatments to patients and their doctors.

-Johnson & Johnson companies sponsor and support clinical trials in more than 40 countries, allowing for wide diversity among populations participating in research.
+Johnson & Johnson operating companies sponsor and support clinical trials in more than 40 countries, allowing for wide diversity among populations participating in research.
 Our operating companies are required to follow the Declaration of Helsinki and the Belmont Report, which set clear guidelines for the ethical treatment of patients across all borders.
 We apply principles of Good Participatory Practice Guidelines in our HIV prevention clinical trials.
 We also implement systematic compliance and audit systems related to clinical trials.
 Our products regulated as pharmaceuticals or devices must adhere to all relevant statutes as well as our policies for registering and reporting clinical studies.

-Clinical work performed by companies on behalf of Johnson & Johnson companies must follow the same ethical standards that we adhere to internally.
+Clinical work performed by companies on behalf of Johnson & Johnson operating companies must follow the same ethical standards that we adhere to internally.

 Participating in a Clinical Trial